Don't Kill the Messenger with Movie Research Expert Kevin Goetz

 Marc Evans (Former Paramount Chief & Producer) on the Triumphs and Mistakes of Making Some of Hollywood's Biggest Blockbusters

-December 20, 2023 Kevin Goetz / Marc Evans Season 2023 Episode 33
+Kevin Goetz / Marc Evans Season 2023 Episode 33

 Kevin is joined by producer and former head of Paramount Pictures, Marc Evans

 Marc Evans is a highly respected studio executive with over 25 years of experience in the film industry.
-Evans worked his way up in Hollywood, becoming President of Production at Paramount Pictures.
+Evans worked his way up in Hollywood, becoming President of the Motion Picture Group at Paramount Pictures.
 In this role, Evans oversaw the creative development and production of major blockbuster films like Mission: Impossible, Transformers, and Star Trek franchises.
 He has worked closely with top directors including J.J.
 Abrams, Michael Bay, David Fincher, and Martin Scorsese.
 Evans provides unique insights into greenlighting films and shares some behind-the-scenes stories of mistakes and triumphs during his studio tenure.
 After leaving Paramount, Evans founded his own production company Marc Evans Productions which has already scored hits with Netflix's The Mother starring Jennifer Lopez, and action movie The Old Guard.

 The value of chaos (3:08)